-Do you need an accountant as a self-employed person?
+Do you need an accountant if you’re self-employed (sole trader)?

 do i need accountant self employed sole trader